Things to do in Mallorca

 The slim crescent of golden sand backs onto a pine forest, creating a wild yet welcoming vibe.
 Enjoy the views towards Cap de Formentor, and float languidly in the sparkling waters that lap gently against the shore.

-19 – Saddle up for a horse riding tour
+21 – Saddle up for a horse riding tour

-horse riding tour Mallorca
+horse riding in Mallorca

 Release your inner cowboy and sit high in the saddle as your trusty stead navigates the rugged island interior.
-Routes can include coastal trails and forested slopes, with plenty of breath-taking mountain views thrown in for good measure.
+Routes can include coastal trails and forested slopes, with plenty of breathtaking mountain views thrown in for good measure.

 Experienced riders can up the pace with a trot or canter, feeling the freedom that comes with a horse riding tour in Mallorca.
+For something extra, book a horse riding tour with a wine and cheese tasting plus dinner and dancing afterward!

-20 – Power along the coast by jet ski
+22 – Power along the coast by jet ski

 Ramp up the power and skim along the water on a thrilling jet ski tour.
 Ride tandem or go solo – you can decide.
 This is a fun way to see a different side of the island, with enough throttle as you can handle.

-21 – Tuck into delicious delicacies on a Tapas Tour
+23 – Tuck into delicious delicacies on a Tapas Tour

 Food is an important part of your vacation, so take a tapas tour around Palma and get those taste buds working.